In this guide, we are going to install an Octelium Cluster on top of an already running Kubernetes cluster via the octops init

 Setting Public DNS

-By the end of the installation, you must set the public DNS for the Cluster domain in order for it to be able to receive requests by Users publicly over the internet.
+By the end of the installation, you must set the public DNS for the Cluster domain to enable it to receive requests from Users publicly over the internet.
 You can read more about how to obtain the public IP address used to set the public DNS entry of the Cluster domain here.

 Setting Cluster TLS Certificate

-By the end of the installation, you must also set the TLS certificate for the Cluster domain in order for it to be able to receive requests by Users publicly over the internet.
+By the end of the installation, you must also set the TLS certificate for the Cluster domain to enable it to receive requests from Users publicly over the internet.
 You can read more about how to obtain the public IP address used to set the public DNS entry of the Cluster domain here.

 What Now?